Ifeanyi1shot/first-ally/readme.md

 ### Components

 1. **Flutter Mobile App**
-   - Built and tested in the CI/CD pipeline.
+   - install and build in the CI/CD pipeline.
-   - Artifacts stored for deployment to app stores.

 2. **.NET Core Backend**
    - Hosted on Azure App Services.